MartinRixham/Yirgacheffe/docs/docs.md

 You cannot cast an object down to it's specific subtype or check an object's subtype with `instanceof`.
 This has always been an undesirable thing to do in Java and a source of runtime errors.

-If you want to write subtype specific code you can use a method overload for that subtype.
+Casting can often be avoided by using a generic class.
+If you know that the return value of a method will need to be cast down then putting that method in a generic class allows that subtype to be declared to the compiler by the client code.

-Something like this.
+If you really want to write subtype specific code you can use a method overload for that subtype.

     class MyClass
     {